 So, the point is that on Blogger we just need to pay a yearly fee for the domain.
 But on WordPress, we would also have to pay for the hosting.

-Now let’s jump into the tutorial to learn how to move your site from Blogger to WordPress.
+Now, let’s jump into the process of moving your site from Blogger to WordPress.

-Main Focuses While Shifting From Blogger To WordPress
+Main Objectives While Shifting From Blogger To WordPress

 These will be our main objectives while moving our site from Blogger to WordPress: